 Rock-Paper-Scissors can fall into a subcategory of Simultaneous Action Selection or Trick-Playing.
 However, simultaneity is not the most defining quality.
 Turn-about games also frequently employ this mechanic.

-Its defining feature is that there is a circular hierarchy for which pieces win against or capture others.
+Its defining feature is that there is a circular, non-transitive hierarchy for which pieces win against or capture others.
 That is, while A might beat B, and B beat C, C beats A.

 The name derives from the well-known children's game where